skyscrapers/terraform-instances/bastion/README.md

 ## Required variables

+### vpc_id
+String: the VPC where the resources will be created in.

 ### ami
 String: the AMI to use to create the instances

-### instance_type
-String: the EC2 instance type to use

 ### key_name
 String: the SSH key to deploy to the instances

-### sgs
-List: the security groups to apply to the instances

 ### subnets
-List: the subnets on where to launch the instances
+List: the subnets on where to launch the bastion

-### name
-String: a common name to add to the EC2 instances and tags

 ### environment
 String: How do you want to call your environment, this is helpful if you have more than 1 VPC.